omidmokhtari93/GenerateLocale/README.md

 ## Getting Started

-This package using to generate locale file that contains persian content.
+This package used to generate locale file that contains persian content.

 - Install all dependencies: